Garland County Beneficiary Deed Form

 Are these forms guaranteed to be recordable in Garland County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Garland County that you need to transfer you would only need to order our forms once for all of your properties in Garland County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Garland County you only need to order once.

 Beneficiary deeds in Arkansas are governed by A.S.A.
 18-12-608.
 This statute offers owners of Arkansas real property to designate one or more beneficiaries who may gain the interest that remains in the owner's name at the time of his/her death.